Skip to main content

 • a written agreement with your employer that you are taking care leave or part-time care leave, or

-• proof that you have the right to care leave or part-time care leave,
+• proof that you are entitled to care leave or part-time care leave,

-• proof that you have the right to family hospice leave or part-time family hospice leave or
+• proof that you are entitled to family hospice leave or part-time family hospice leave or

 • a deregistration from unemployment allowance or emergency assistance at the AMS.